Student Advice

 What are T Levels?

-T Levels will have two different sections to them, classroom learning and on-the-job experience in a partnered business for forty-five days (or three hundred and fifteen hours).
+T Level courses are studied by students between the ages of 16 and 18 after completing their GCSEs.
+T Levels have two different sections: classroom learning and on-the-job experience in a partnered business for forty-five days (or three hundred and fifteen hours).

-T-Levels are restricted to only a few core subjects, specifically towards educational and trade-based subjects.
+T-Levels are restricted to only a few core subjects, specifically educational and trade-based subjects.
+When the T Levels were initially announced in 2017, 15 subjects were announced.
+Since then, further subjects have been added to the list.

 The courses that are supported by T Levels are: